This Turkish-built semi automatic has a price that gets it talked about

 The Hatsan Escort semi-auto shotgun has been arriving in the UK in various forms for about 15 years and several thousand have already been sold.
 The manufacturers have been constantly tweaking the design.

+There now a bolt release system that’s integral with the feed plate.
 To release the bolt you simply push the centre of the floor plate.
 The gas piston has also been modified as too has the connection between the action bar and its magazine loop.

-freely as possible.
-By their very nature, gas autos get dirty by the exhaust gas from the cartridge but they will work better if oil is smeared on the piston assembly.
+As with most gas operated semi-autos, to keep the Hatsan Escort semi-auto shotgun cycling through smoothly it needs to be kept clean, so that all parts move as freely.
+Gas autos get dirty by the exhaust gas from the cartridge but they will work better if oil is smeared on the piston assembly.

 Motor oil is best because it’s designed to take higher temperatures and does not burn away as quickly as light gun oil.
 It will get dirty, but can easily be wiped off and renewed.
 Because it doesn’t burn away as quickly, it also helps prevent carbon building up on the piston and other moving parts.

-The gun used here has a synthetic stock and fore-end with 28in barrels but one major feature of the Escort is the number of different versions it comes in.
+The gun featured here has a synthetic stock and fore-end with 28in barrels but one major feature of the Escort is the number of different versions it comes in.
 You can pick barrel lengths from 24in to 30in, wood or synthetic, camo patterned and 3in or 3.1/2in chambers.